nicholas-wilcox/tailwind-snippet-obsidian-plugin/README.md

 ## Developer Notes

+Take note of the distinction between the name of the repository and the ID of the plugin.
+Make sure that you clone this repository into a directory named `unofficial-tailwindcss-plugin`.

 After installing dependencies (using `npm` for this project), you should copy the Preflight styles into the root of the project.
 ```cp node_modules/tailwindcss/lib/css/preflight.css .```